FOOTNOTES CHAPTER TWO

 [1] Shipping records of the "Mary Ann", PRO Melbourne.
 John McKellar, a native of Lochhead, Argyllshire Scotland, died at Knebsworth on Oct 26th 1859 aged 69 years.
 He is buried in the McKellar family grave in Hamilton.

-[2] In order those born in Australia were:- Mary-Ann (1858) later Mrs Payne.
+[2] In order those born in Australia were:- Mary-Ann (1858) who married William Payne at Kalkee in 1881.
 She lived at Arkona, but died at Dimboola in 1945 where she was also buried.
 She had six children:- William, Herbert, Louisa, Selina, Alfred and Jane.

 Jane was born in July 1870 and died in March 1879; she is buried with her parents at Pimpinio.